-Many videos circulating on social media recorded the scene of the roof collapsing, hundreds of tiles falling down in seconds, creating a large cloud of dust, causing tourists to panic and flee the area.
+Many videos circulating on social media recorded the scene of the building's roof collapsing, hundreds of tiles falling down in seconds, creating a large cloud of dust, causing tourists to panic and flee the area.

 Roof of ancient tower in China collapsed, tourists ran away to escape (Video: Reuters).

-Local authorities quickly deployed an emergency response plan, evacuated all surrounding residents and sealed off the scene.
+The local authorities quickly deployed an emergency response plan, evacuated all surrounding residents and sealed off the scene.
 A task force was also established to investigate the cause of the incident.

 According to the Straits Times , this drum tower was built in 1375 during the Ming Dynasty, consisting of a high pedestal base and the upper structure.
-The base was recognized as a provincial cultural relic in 1989.
+The base was recognized as a provincial cultural relic since 1989.

 Since 2017, the structure has shown signs of damage to the tiles and eaves.
 Notably, the falling tile incident occurred just one year after the roof was repaired due to minor damage.